a double girder overhead crane with Stahl hoist

 top running overhead cranes

-The top running overhead craine is mounted on rails.
-It is available in a single girder version for loads up to 16 tons, while the double girder version offers higher lifting capacity and greater outreach.
+The top-running overhead crane is mounted on rails.
+It's available in a single-girder version for loads up to 16 tons, while the double-girder version provides higher lifting capacity and greater span.

 under running overhead crane

-The under running overhead crane is installed under a crane runway fixed to the ceiling, allowing the addition of overhangs.
-It is less common than the top running overhead crane.
+The under-running overhead crane is installed beneath a crane runway fixed to the ceiling, allowing the addition of overhangs.
+It's less common than the top-running overhead crane.

 wall-mounted overhead crane